Ras Mengesha Yohannes

 Ras Mengesha Yohannes (መንገሻ ዮሓንስ; 1868 – 1906) was governor of Tigray and a son of Emperor Yohannes IV (r.
 1872–89).
-His mother was Welette Tekle Haymanot wife of dejazmach Gugsa Mercha.
+His mother was Welette Tekle Haymanot wife of dejazmach kassa Mercha.
 Ras Araya Selassie Yohannes was his younger half brother.
 Prior to the Battle of Metemma, Mengesha Yohannes was considered to be a nephew of Emperor Yohannes IV.
 During the battle, the Emperor was mortally wounded and it was on his deathbed that Mengesha Yohannes was acknowledged as his "natural" son and designated as his heir.
 This created something of a succession problem.

 Fighting between various relatives of the slain Emperor split his camp and prevented Mengesha from making a viable bid for the Imperial throne.
 Instead, the throne was assumed by Negus Menelik of Shewa.
 Ras Mengesha refused to submit to Menelik and later even flirted with joining the new Italian colony of Eritrea.
 He hoped that the Italians would support his rebellion against Emperor Menelik.
 However, encroachments by the Italians into his native Tigray, their previous enmity to his father Yohannes, and recognition that the ultimate goal of the Italians was to conquer Ethiopia themselves, led Mengesha Yohannes to finally submit to Menelik II.
 On 2 June 1894, he and his three major lieutenants went to the new capital at Addis Ababa.
 Within the newly constructed reception hall of the Grand Palace, the Emperor awaited them.
 He was seated on his throne with a large crown on his head.
 Mengesha Yohannes and his lieutenants each carried a rock of submission on his shoulder.
 They approached, prostrated themselves, and asked for forgiveness.
 Menelik simply declared them pardoned.

 Following their allegiance with Menelik, they returned to Tigray, where Bahta Hagos initiated the rebellion against the Italians.
 Mengesha then led his army against the Italians at the Battle of Coatit, where his force was rebuffed.
 Another skirmish led by Fitawrari Gebeyehu, the vanguard commander of Menelik forces on the way to Adwa, annihilated the Italians at Amba Alagi.
 The war culminated in 1896, as Mengesha Yohannes and the forces of Tigray fought at the side of Menelik against the Italians at the pivotal Battle of Adwa.
 In 1899, Mengesha Yohannes rebelled again against Menelik when he was denied the title of Negus of Zion (his descendants would be outraged decades later when Ras Mikael of Wollo was crowned with this title by Lij Iyasu).
 Emperor Menelik had Ras Mengesha captured and put under house arrest at the old Shewan royal palace at Ankober.